acutedeveloper/udacity-memory-game/README.md

 ## Project Progress

+**17/9/18**
+Managed to resolve the tabs setting inside my IDE to clear some linting errors.
+I now need to find a way to clear the errors from variables are defined but used in different files.
+Perhaps something inside modules.

 **16/9/18**
 I have added in new tasks for linting the JS and copying all files to a build folder.
 JS has been broken up into separate modules which are then compiled into one file.